virtualidentityag/vi-frontend-hub/src/roadmap-goals.md

 <roadmap-component>

 ### Testing
-In that topic you'll dive deeper into unit testing via diffrent tools and learn more about the TDD approach.
+In that topic you'll dive deeper into unit testing via different tools and learn more about the TDD approach.

-__Challanges__
+__Challenges__
 - Build some unit tests with jest, mocha and chai

 </roadmap-component>